Lingnik/openai-cli/README.md

     -n, --n N                        Set the number of completions to generate (default: 1) --stop STOP                  Set the stop sequence
     -p, --temperature TEMPERATURE    Set the sampling temperature (default: 0.5)

+Specifying all paramters from a file
+    -r, --read-options FILE          Read GPT parameters from a JSON file -w, --write-options FILE         Save the GPT parameters to a JSON file

 General options:
     -k, --api-key KEY                Set the OpenAI API key (default: OPENAI_API_KEY from env or nil)